Magnetic Structure and Spin Fluctuations in Colossal Magnetoresistance Ferrimagnet Mn3Si2Te6

 In the low carrier density semiconductors $\rm Tl_{2-x}Sc_xMn_2O_7$ \cite{shimakawa96,subramanian96,ramirez97} and $\rm Eu_{1-x}Gd_xSe$ \cite{vonmolnar67}, the coupling between itinerant electrons and the fluctuating magnetic spins are emphasized as the main source contributing to resistance in the regime above $\TC$ \cite{majumdar98,majumdar98a}.
-According to the model, the magnetotransport in low carrier concentration limit ($n\leq 1/\xi^3$, with $\xi$ the magnetic correlation length) ferromagnet is governed the scattering process of the electron gas coupled to spin fluctuation.
+According to the model, the magnetotransport in the low carrier concentration limit ($n\leq 1/\xi^3$, with $\xi$ the magnetic correlation length) ferromagnet is governed by the scattering process of the electron gas coupled to spin fluctuation.
 The resistivity $\rho$, can be derived as $\rho \sim \xi^2/(1+\xi^2q^2)$ in the Ornstein-Zernike approximation, with $q$ being the momentum transfer of the ferromagnetic fluctuations \cite{fisher68}.
-It is evident $\rho \sim \xi^2$ for the low electron density situation over a wide range of temperature above the transition.
-The strength of the coupling constant $C$ can be estimated from $\Delta \rho(H)/\rho = C(m(H)/m_{\rm sat})^2$, where $m(H)$ and $m_{\rm sat}$ are field-induced and saturation magnetization, and usually exhibits anomalous large values in the fluctuation scenario.
+It is evident that $\rho \sim \xi^2$ for the low electron density situation over a wide range of temperature above the transition.
+The strength of the coupling constant $C$ between the itinerant electrons and local moment can be estimated from $\Delta \rho(H)/\rho = C(m(H)/m_{\rm sat})^2$, where $m(H)$ and $m_{\rm sat}$ are field-induced and saturation magnetization, and usually exhibits anomalous large values in the fluctuation scenario.